Litigation Lawyers Gold Coast

 An estimated range of our costs is given to you at our initial consultation after getting details of your claim and assessing the complexity of the matter.
 Litigation matters are time costed.
 That is, we charge for the amount of time we put into your claim.

-Not sure if you have a personal injury compensation case?
+Not sure if you have a valid claim?

 It costs nothing to speak to our principal lawyer and find out where you stand.
-Book in a free consultation today.
+Book in a free consultation with our litigation lawyers Gold Coast today.

 What is no-win; no fee and how does it operate?